SimonSchubert/LinuxCommandLibrary/README.md

 ###License

-If you use Linux Command Bibliotheca code in your application you should inform the author about it ( email: sschubert89[at]gmail[dot]com ) like this:

-> Subject: LCB usage notification Text: I use Linux Command Bibliotheca
-> in <application_name> - http://link_to_google_play.
-I [allow | don't
-> allow] to mention my app in section "Applications using Linux Command
-> Bibliotheca" on GitHub.

-Also I'll be grateful if you mention Linux Command Bibliotheca in application UI with string "Linux Command Bibliotheca, Simon Schubert" (e.g. in some "About" section).

 > Licensed under the Apache License, Version 2.0 (the "License"); you
 > may not use this file except in compliance with the License.
 You may
 > obtain a copy of the License at